dotnet/AspNetCore.Docs/aspnetcore/mvc/views/razor.md

 ## Rendering HTML

 The default Razor language is HTML.
 Rendering HTML from Razor markup is no different than rendering HTML from an HTML file.
-HTML markup in *.cshtml* Razor file is rendered by the server unchanged.
+HTML markup in *.cshtml* Razor files is rendered by the server unchanged.

 ## Razor syntax